SteveSchilz/ReactDeveloperCards/README.md

-# Getting Started with Create React App
+# React Developer Cards

+This is a simple React Program that I undertook as part of the Udemy [Ultimate React Course](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtman.

+We create a "Developer Card" that displays a photo, name, biography, and a list of skills for developers.

+React Components:

+- App: The App
+- Card: Developer Card
+- Skills: List of skills

+Other Features:

+- Reads the developer data from a separate "developers.js" file.
+- Generates a random color for background, and a random emoji for the skills list.
+- Some basic HTML styling using index.css file.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), most of the files are boilerplate from that except index.js, index.css, and developers.js

 ## Available Scripts